JoTioTech/node-red-bj-parser/README.md

 	- RET: <STRING>
 	- ATR: <STRING>
 	- std conversion
-- toMBUSManufacturerID
-	- RET: <STRING>
-	- ATR: <NUM>
-	- convert 16bit number to MBUS Manufacturer ID
 - toHex
 	- RET: <STRING>
 	- ATR: <MASK_EXP> <BIN>
 	- convert binary in ranges specified by mask to hex string, !!! alway pick length in mask divisible by 8
+- parseMBUS
+	- RET: <STRING>
+	- ATR: <MASK_EXP> <BIN>
+	- parse given part of message as MBUS message, only long frame is supported and header must be included